 Family & Caregiver Resources

-NOMA provides support resources for families and caregivers to help them navigate through the journey of having a loved one with a substance use disorder (SUD).
-There are many good resources out there and we encourage you to see our FAVORITES page for a list of books, podcasts and other media.
-Our EVENTS page will include any upcoming programs that provide education on SUD related topics.
-There are also great support group options on our SUPPORT page.
 Below are some of our Favorite overall resources for families.
 Many of these programs come from the Partnership to End Addiction.
 NOMA is a Community Partner with the Partnership to End Addiction and they help support our mission with incredible programs and tools to support families including Help & Hope Text program, an Online Support Community and Parent Coaching Program.
-There are other organizations out there providing quality family programming so we are including those here also.

 The 20-Minute Guide

-The 20-Minute Guide is favorite resource of Not One More Alabama.
-This guide for families is available in 2 versions, one for Parents (parents & grandparents) and one for Partners (spouses, girlfriends and other relationships).
 This resource is available online as a FREE resource through the Center for Motivation and Change Foundation.
 You can also purchase it online in a workbook format.
-NOMA always has copies available so just let us know if you need one and we will get it to you!
+Copies are usually available at the NOMA office.
+Let us know if you need one.

 Parent Coaching & Online Support